beakdoctor/patterns/content/posts/chapter1.md

 about Clojure and ClojureScript, but not without knowledge about the Lisp-family of languages or functional programming in general.

 My goal here is to "mine" different projects for things to learn about Clojure.
+As such I may be a little all over the place, searching for things to learn.

 First out is the utility [kibit](https://github.com/jonase/kibit), which is a static analyzer for Clojure code that detects code that can be made more idiomatic.
+How suitable!

-Just to get an idea what it's doing I ran the utility on another open-source project, asciinema-player.
+Just to get an idea of what it's doing I ran the utility on another open-source project, asciinema-player.

 ```shell
 $ lein kibit